josemarcosrf/scratch-RL/README.md

 The main goal is to do a deep dive by implementing, to go beyond the theoretical understanding.

+Therefore it is structured with simplicity in mind, with each algorithm being self contained and in a single file.

 <!--ts-->
    * [RL from scratch](#rl-from-scratch)
       * [How To](#how-to)